Real-time Power Grid Monitoring for Commodity Traders

 Live Power collects data from its own proprietary sensors about the generation and flows of electric power on the high voltage grid.

-Data feed covering 33 power plants & 51 transmission lines in MISO and growing coverage every week.
+Data feed covering 35 power plants & 51 transmission lines in MISO and growing coverage every week.
+MISO package includes 22 PJM plants along the MISO/PJM seam and complete coverage of the ComEd zone.

 We offer competitive pricing by region and number of users.